 Caramel macchiato–my favorite from the bunch!
 They provide a fairly sweet, milk chocolate taste with a light coffee flavoring as a side.
 It’s a good combination and doesn’t taste too artificial or fake; in fact, it’s quite pleasant, as the coffee part isn’t too strong or bitter—notably, it falls on its sugary sweet side.

 The next interesting one is the passion fruit, and, well, it just isn’t my thing.
 It’s reasonably sweet, and there’s a fruity, creamy passion fruit taste.
-It sounds good, but just something about the passion fruit in this form and sweetness isn’t my thing.
+It sounds good, but just something about the passion fruit in this form and the sweetness isn’t my thing.
 Perhaps the worst of the bunch, although it’s still decent.

 Dark Chocolate is very typical.
 It’s sweet, dark, and a little bitter despite the sugar.
 It feels like around 70 percent dark chocolate.
 The inner filling and shell taste uniform.